AI Transform: Let the Model Decompose Your Prompt, Not a Template

 Use AI Transform when:

 The two buttons coexist permanently.
 The template engine is the offline fallback.
 The model is the primary path.
-Both output the same JSON structure — the downstream consumer doesn't need to know which one ran.
-I designed it this way so there's never a dead end for the user.
+Both output the same JSON structure.
+The downstream consumer does not need to know which one ran.
+I designed it this way so there is never a dead end for the user.